10 April, 2020

+Harlech’s Ffordd Pen Llech may have won the Guinness World Book title Steepest Street In The World in 2019 but they still don’t have what we have.
 Baldwin Street isn’t just a steep street, it’s a classic, part of history.
 And it’s still mega steep: it has a gradient of 35%.
 Tourists and athletes will still want to visit the iconic street to take fun selfies or cool photos at this steep street in Dunedin.
 The photo-ops of the views and the architecture are just too good to pass up.
 It will remain a ‘must-see’ in Dunedin.

 Baldwin Street is a classic loved by travellers, runners & conquerors

 Baldwin Street has been home to many classic events, attracting thousands of people from around the world.

 The Baldwin Street Cadbury Jaffa Race, an annual charitable event where 30,000 Jaffas (candies) are dropped down the slope, each sponsored by one person.